nalsai/nalsai.de/content/en/blog/seki-juku.md

 As it was a very small local train, we couldn't pay with our Suica IC cards, which was a bit confusing.

-It runs to Kamo Station in Kyōto Prefecture, where passengers can switch to the Yamatoji Line to Nara and Ōsaka, which is technically part of the Kansai Main Line connecting JR Namba Station in Ōsaka with Nagoya Station.

-The Kintetsu lines outcompeted the Kansai Main Line, which is why it is split that way.
+The train runs to Kamo Station in Kyōto Prefecture, where passengers can switch to the Yamatoji Line to Nara and Ōsaka, which is technically part of the Kansai Main Line connecting JR Namba Station in Ōsaka with Nagoya Station.
+It seems like the Kintetsu lines out-competed the Kansai Main Line, resulting in that split.

 ---